-An installation featuring a suite of software components that allows users to generate aesthetic texts
+An automated multimedia installation featuring a suite of software components that allows users to generate aesthetic texts

-The installation includes automated as well as self-service poetry stations and wall panels of code, and takes its name ("Public override void") from an actual string of code embedded in the software program.
+The installation takes its name ("Public override void") from an actual string of code embedded in the software program.
 An audio recording of 49 poems generated by the poetry engine and edited by Jim Carpenter has been made availabe online, as well as a textual overview of the project with extensive excerpts of code.

 Jim Carpenter taught English to high school students for twelve years before abandoning the profession to pursue a career in application systems development.
 Since then, he has held a number of technical and management positions, all in or near computational technology, and has also started and sold a company that developed applications for the election industry.
 He is currently an independent applications-development consultant and a lecturer in computer programming and systems design in the Department of Operations and Information Management at The Wharton School at the University of Pennsylvania.